deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "If it's really that important I can fit you in for tomorrow at-"

-She was spared Kevin's frustrated lambasting by her phone ringing, and Moses Byron's voice on the speaker. "*Rachael, if you don't let him in I do believe I'll just need a new door anyway.*"
+She was spared Kevin's frustrated lambasting by her phone ringing, and Moses Byron's voice on the speaker. "*Rachael, if you don't let him in I do believe I'll just need a new door anyway."*

 "Yes, Mister Byron."